Salar de Uyuni tours – Uyuni Salt Flat, Bolivia

 If you like visiting unique, one-of-a-kind places on this planet that have only recently become open to tourist visitors, then the Salar de Uyuni tours through the salt flats in Bolivia is somewhere you should be considering.
 With so much of the natural beauty of South America, you have multiple options competing for your attention.
 You can visit the Amazon in Peru, Colombia, Ecuador or Brazil.
 The Andes mountains encompass those same countries, plus Chile and Argentina.
 Even Patagonia stretches across two countries.

 But the ethereal majesty of the Salar De Uyuni salt flats is not something that can be replicated elsewhere.
 There are other bone-dry deserts in South America, it is true.
 And they have their own charms and attractions.
 But the Salar De Uyuni salt flats are like somewhere not from this earth.
-Not even another planet; a mystical otherworld that is one does not access by spaceship, but by transdimensional portal.
-This is what you are visiting when you go on Salar de Uyuni tours of the salt flats.
+An unique experience !

 The Geography of the Salar de Uyuni salt flats